 Recent developments

-In later years, the zoo survived three particularly challenging periods, beginning with the deprivations of WWI.
-Aerial bombing destroyed many of the enclosures and animals in WWII.
-And in the late 1980s, a growing awareness of animal welfare and modern zookeeping approaches led to growing criticism of the zoo’s infrastructure and waning public interest in visiting.
+Third, in the late 1980s, a growing awareness of animal welfare and modern zookeeping approaches led to criticism of the zoo’s infrastructure; public interest in visiting fell.

 The turnaround began in the early 1990s with the appointment of Helmut Pechlaner as zoo director.
 His charisma and drive led to a programme of investment and rebuilding that continues today under the able stewardship of Stephan Hering-Hagenbeck.